-This Academic Guide for Students was issued for the students of the batch 2017/2018 admitted to the Bachelor of Science Degree Programme in Food Production and Technology Management of the Faculty of Livestock, Fisheries and Nutrition, Wayamba University of Sri Lanka.
-The information given in the academic guide has been updated on 17th December 2018.
-The University reserves the right to change or cancel any syllabus or examination arrangement at any time.
-If students need any further clarifications, they may inquire from the Faculty Office of the Faculty of Livestock, Fisheries & Nutrition of the Wayamba University of Sri Lanka.
+This Academic Guide for Students was issued for the students of the academic year 2019/2020 admitted to the Bachelor of Science Honours Degree Programme in Food Production and Technology Management of the Faculty of Livestock, Fisheries and Nutrition, Wayamba University of Sri Lanka.
+The information given in the academic guide has been updated on 01st of July 2021.
+The University reserves the right to change or cancel any syllabus or examination arrangement listed here at any time.
+If students need any further clarifications related to any information herein, they may inquire from the Faculty Office of the Faculty of Livestock, Fisheries & Nutrition of the Wayamba University of Sri Lanka.